 Unfortunately, prices in Cuba are slightly different.
 The cost of a trip to Cuba for a week would be a minimum of $500.

-In Havana you could find double-decker hop-on-hop-off busses and world-class hotels for approx. $175-300 a night.
-We took plenty of cabs that costed $10-15 CUC, and while that’s cheap, plenty of Ubers in LA are the same price.
+In Havana, you could find double-decker hop-on-hop-off busses and world-class hotels for approx. $175-300 a night.
+We took plenty of cabs that cost $10-15 CUC, and while that’s cheap, plenty of Ubers in LA are the same price.

-5. It’s hard to find bottled water in Cuba
+5. It’s Not Hard to Find Bottled Water in Cuba

 “Water is incredibly hard to find because you can’t just stroll down to the nearest street corner and find them” we read online.
-We brought our LifeStraw Bottles to avoid unnecessary problems, but we hardly got a chance to use them.
-People were selling bottled water everywhere.
-You could also easily buy a can of coke if you prefer it.
+We brought our LifeStraw Bottles to avoid unnecessary problems, but we hardly got a chance to use them apart from the hike in Trinidad.
+People were selling bottled water in various places.
+You could also easily buy a cold can of coke if you prefer it.

 You haven’t been to Cuba unless you’ve had a succulent grilled lobster for $5 or a giant seafood platter with lobster, crab, shrimp and a bunch of sides for $6.50!
 We’ve never spent more than $10 on a dish and I was struggling to finish my plate every time.